Sen. Edward Danner - Politician & Civil Rights Activist

 How did the contributions of Senator Edward Danner to the civil rights movement help improve the lives of citizens in his local community, the city of Omaha, and the State of Nebraska?

-On St. Valentine’s Day, 1900, Edward R. Danner, the tenth son of Mack Danner and Annie McGee was born to a family of former slaves from Como, Mississippi who had relocated to the plains of Oklahoma.
-In Danner's youth a white man, who claimed to be acting in self-defense, shot down two of his brothers and was acquitted for their murder.
-In 1918 Edward moved north to Nebraska and never returned.
+On Valentine’s Day in 1900, Edward R. Danner, the 10th son of Mack Danner and Annie McGee was born to a family of former slaves from Como, Mississippi who had relocated to the plains of Oklahoma.
+In Danner's youth, a white man, who claimed to be acting in self-defense, shot down two of his brothers and was acquitted of their murder.
+In 1918, Edward moved north to Nebraska and never returned.

-When Danner arrived in Omaha he decided to stay with the brother that already lived there.
+When Danner arrived in Omaha he decided to stay with a brother who already lived there.
 He got a job at the Swift and Company packinghouse.
 Danner had at most an eight-grade education but his fellow packinghouse workers considered him wise and pragmatic.
 “He knew where talk ends and action begins.”
-As the vice-president of his labor union, the United Packinghouse Worker's of America (UPWA), helped to prepare Danner for negotiating with the state government.
+Serving as vice-president of his labor union, the United Packinghouse Worker's of America (UPWA), helped to prepare Danner for negotiating with the state government.

-In 1963 he decided to help another union officer run for the 11th district in North Omaha.
+In 1963, he decided to help another union officer run for District 11 in North Omaha.
 However, the local people spoke out, preferring that Danner run instead.
 His union supported Danner in his run and eventually got him elected.
 The first thing he did in the Unicameral was to get an old law prohibiting interracial marriage repealed.
-Afterwards he worked on a fair jobs bill that made it possible for people of color to be employed and be paid equally.
-He wanted the people to have fair opportunities and chances at a better life.
+Afterwards, he worked on a fair jobs bill that made it possible for people of color to be employed and be paid equally.
+He wanted people to have fair opportunities and chances at a better life.

 Students created this documentary as part of the Omaha Public Schools Making Invisible Histories Visible initiative.